El Universal (Caracas): 20th century

 As of August 14, 1933, a daily page dedicated exclusively to sports began to be published.
 In 1934, cartoons began to be published, and in 1935, Historias del Tío Nicolás, by cartoonist Rafael Rivero Oramas, began to be published.
 Later Important additions were the "Literary Page" from August 8, 1937, at the initiative of Pascual Venegas Filardo and Pedro Sotillo, and the "Editorial Page" from November 8, 1940.

 In 1948 the newspaper changed its headquarters and moved to the basement of the Ambos Mundos Building.
 By then it already had equipment capable of editing 64 pages.
 In 1954 the Photography department was created, and on February 16, 1958, after the fall of Marcos Pérez Jiménez, the People's Mail was created, where the opinions of the readers were published.

 In 1969, El Universal moved to its current headquarters, a tower built on the corner of Ánimas, on Urdaneta Av.
 It was created by the architects Francisco Pimentel, George Wilkie and Bernardo Borges, who won the National Architecture Award in 1971.
 It is considered the essential structure carried out at that time.
-In 1970, another HOE Multicolor rotary printing press was acquired, with the capacity to edit 144 pages, with a speed of 70,000 copies per hour.

 In March 1994, Andrés Mata Osorio, grandson of the newspaper's founder, became the editor of El Universal.
 In 1995, journalists and engineers from the newspaper, together with specialists from the Massachusetts Institute of Technology, launched the first edition digital version of the newspaper on the internet.
 Initially, ten headlines were published a day, and a year later, the full version of the website was published.
 In 1997, a new plant opened in Guatire with three rotary printing presses, with a capacity for twelve million copies a month.
 In 1998, the newspaper began to publish its photographs in color.
 In 1999, the newspaper made the first pre-sale by a media outlet in the country.